ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 lock the context as well, if needed).
 When the user is satisfied that all uploads are correct and complete, they ask a Data Steward to move the `UploadContext` to the `CLOSED` state.
 The Data Steward contacts the UOS to do this.
 Once `CLOSED`, only Data Steward can re-open the context.
+Claims for closed `UploadContexts` remain valid; the UCS is responsible for filtering activity based on state.

 In summary:
 - UOS: